kunalsinghdadhwal/hemera/README.md

 | Block-level measurement | Planned |
 | Statistical aggregation | Planned |
 | Custom output formatters | Planned |

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Named after Hemera, the Greek primordial goddess of the day
-- Inspired by the need for simple, efficient timing in Rust
-- Built with love using `syn`, `quote`, and `proc-macro2`

 ## Examples